rwxrob/zet/20211115160539/README.md

 KRAP is here to protect you from this crap by suggesting a common set of best practices for dealing with each application where things could easily go wrong without the proper attention they require.
-After all, all of this stuff is being regularly updated by their creators and your are left responsible for making those updates quickly, consistently, and safely.
+After all, all of this stuff is being regularly updated by their creators and you will be called upon to make those updates quickly, consistently, and safely.
 Ultimately, *you* are responsible for their KRAP.

 A simple solution to this problem is to simply enforce a common set of